nlara6156/CPE487/README.md

          "01111111" WHEN dig = "111" ELSE -- 7
          "11111111";
 ```
+- Certain anodes are commented out so only the first 2 and last 2 anodes are lit up on the board.
 ### `agario.xdc`
 _This code originated from the `pong.xdc` file in Lab 6_